-Hypersomnia, or hypersomnolence, means “excessive sleepiness,” and it is characterized by an individual having a hard time staying awake throughout the day…
+Hypersomnia refers to excessive sleepiness and it is characterized by an individual having difficulty staying awake throughout the day.

 People with hypersomnia can fall asleep at any time and in any condition, even while driving or at work.
 The primary symptoms of hypersomnia are prolonged nighttime sleep and excessive daytime sleepiness, with the desire to take several long naps during the day.
 This condition is more prevalent in men than in women, affecting approximately 5% of the population.

 Hypersomnnia, or excessive daytime sleepiness (EDS), is usually a symptom of a larger condition.

 "Hypersomnia is being extremely sleepy during the day"

 Those with hypersomnia suffer from constant, recurrent episodes of extreme sleepiness and symptoms of sleep deprivation.
 It can be caused by other disorders such as narcolepsy, obstructive sleep apnea, and the use of some types of medications, including melatonin and sleeping aids.
 (1)